 Think about your dance floor itself

-In reality, a dance floor that doesn’t make a big deal of itself will inevitably fail to attract attention.
-To overcome this, think about everything from what material your dance floor is made out of to its positioning and overall setup.
+A dance floor that doesn’t stand out will undoubtedly fail to draw attention.
+To overcome this, consider everything from the material your dance floor is made of to its positioning and overall setup.

-For one thing, hiring clearly defined wood dance floors like those supplied by Yes Hire can ensure that this is the first thing people set eyes on when they walk into your reception room.
+For one thing, hiring clearly defined wood dance floors like those supplied by Yes Hire can ensure that this is the first thing people see when they walk into your reception room.

 peach, yellow, and white flowers

-Equally, a centralised dance floor keeps dancing in everyone’s minds for the whole night long.
-You may also want to go all out with extra touches like balloons, bunting, and other fun dance floor decorations to really draw the eye, and your guests’ bodies, to this all-important dancing focus.
+Equally, a centralised dance floor keeps dancing in everyone’s minds all night.
+You might also consider incorporating additional elements such as balloons, bunting, and other entertaining dance floor decorations to accentuate the central dance floor and attract your guests’ attention.

 Choose the right tunes

 Few things make more of a difference in getting guests on the dancefloor than the songs you choose.
-Odd, beatless hits that no one knows aren’t great for getting people going, no matter how much they might mean to you as a couple.
-Instead, you want to prepare a playlist that’s guaranteed to get people moving.
-The best crowd-pleasers worth considering include –
+Odd, beatless hits that no one knows aren’t excellent for getting people going, no matter how much they might mean to you as a couple.
+Rather, you should curate a playlist that ensures a lively atmosphere.
+Consider these top crowd-pleasers:

 • Jump Around by House of Pain